monajalal/OpenARK_test/README.md

 **C:\OpenARK_test>python compute_accuracy.py C:\OpenARK_test\CVAR**
 In above command, the argument to the Python code is the absolute path to the CVAR dataset.
 In case you want to annotate the dataset manually yourself, run the following scripts:

-#modify the depth images to convert all zero values to 32001

-python modify_depth_images.py

 #create fingertip files out of given CVAR joint files